NayanGitHub/TextSearchRestServices/README.md

 3. $ mvn clean install

 4. $ mvn spring-boot:run
-   OR run the java class TextServicesApplication.java as Java Application
+   OR Import the Project to Eclipse and run the java class TextServicesApplication.java as Java Application

 Run the Below test cases: